Baptist Baptism (2022)

 [The important differences are explored by Beasley-Murray.
 This differentiation is important, because some books confuse the two and thereby confuse further their readers.
 One such book uses the terms believer’s baptism and adult baptism interchangeably, and even refers on occasion to adult believer’s baptism.
 See Peake and Parsons, An Outline of Christianity.]

-Some have questioned the authority for baptising people at all for, as Cross points out, “Many modern critics, indeed, have denied the institution of the Sacrament by Christ.”
+Some have questioned the authority for baptising people at all for, as Cross pointed out, “Many modern critics, indeed, have denied the institution of the Sacrament by Christ.”
 White has stated plainly that baptism cannot be a ‘mere rite’ that has no spiritual value, benefit, or power.
 Baptism for White is “A washing from us, by our own deliberate act, of all that belongs to the unchristian past; a resolute and public committal to a new manner and a new standard of life,” and that it is “The means of initiation into the Church, into the fellowship of those who already believe, into the body of Christ”.
-(Why, then, was Christ himself baptised?)

 My personal understanding of baptism convinces me that most Baptists do not take baptism seriously enough, and that our Baptist churches, for the most part, see baptism as a religious observance that is important to do, even if we can’t remember why.
 We may not admit that baptism is simply an irregular part of a service, but the place that we give to baptism betrays us.
 If baptism is but part of an order of service or an item on the program, then it has already been emptied of its power and meaning; though its spiritual significance remains, even if it is unseen and unknown.